 - Political Contributions

 - RRSP Contribution Receipts

 - Charitable Donations

 - Professional or Union Dues

-- Tool Costs for Tradespersons and Apprentice Mechanics
+- Employment expenses such as Tool Costs for Tradespersons and Apprentice Mechanics

 - Office-in-Home Expenses